2captcha/2captcha-java/README.md

 captcha.setImageBase64(base64EncodedImage);
 captcha.setSteps("[5,12,22,24,21,23,10,7,2,8,...]");
 ```
-### VK Image
+### VK Captcha

 <sup>[API method description.](https://2captcha.com/2captcha-api#vk-captcha)</sup>

-We use the body (image in base64 format) or file (image as file) and steps parameters.
-You can get both values from the response to the request https://api.vk.com/method/captchaNotRobot.getContent?v={API_VER} when loading the captcha widget on the page.
+Token-based method requires redirect_uri parameter, as well as proxy and userAgent.
+The value of the redirect_uri parameter can be found in the response to requests to the VK API that return captchas.

 ```java
 VkCaptcha captcha = new VkCaptcha("vkcaptcha");